Parply/Parply/README.md

 ### 👋 Hi there
-I'm Alex, a 🎓 recent MSci Mathematics graduate from <a href="https://www.imperial.ac.uk/">Imperial College London<\a>.
+I'm Alex, a 🎓 recent MSci Mathematics graduate from <a href="https://www.imperial.ac.uk/">Imperial College London</a>.
 Primarily interested in statistics and machine learning applied to finance and banking.

 ### 💻 Languages I use